What Is Agile Methodology, A Guide For Leaders

 The Benefits of Agile Software Development

 Top software developers developed agile meetings.
-After repeatedly experiencing challenges and limitations from traditional waterfall development in real-life projects, they wanted to create a more efficient process for analyzing project development.
+After repeatedly experiencing challenges and limitations from traditional waterfall development in real-life products, they wanted to create a more efficient process for analyzing product development.
 The approach they used addresses the issues regarding the philosophies and processes of traditional methods directly.

 Stakeholder Engagement and Satisfaction

-The agile approach actively involves the client throughout the entire project including the iteration planning, review sessions, and new feature builds in the software.
-Clients, however, must understand that during the transparency of the project, they are seeing a work in progress and not the final product.
+The agile approach actively involves the client throughout the entire product including the iteration planning, review sessions, and new feature builds in the software.
+Clients, however, must understand that during the transparency of the product, they are seeing a work in progress and not the final product.

 Early and Predictable Delivery